nayakrujul/badsql-tools/README.md

 | ----- | ----- |
 ```

+Note: when using `badsql_mkdb`, the previous db is deleted and replaced with the new, empty one

-Insert a row, specifying line number as first argument
+#### Insert a row, specifying line number as first argument

 ```
 $ badsql_insertrow 1 "Foo" "Bar"